open-oceans/pycoral/README.md

 ```

 ### auth
-The auth or authentication tool allows the user to use their name and password used for loging into Allen Coral Atlas.
-This is stored locally and a bearer token is generated everytime the tool is being usef from the saved credentials.
+The auth or authentication tool allows the user to use their name and password used for logging into Allen Coral Atlas.
+This is stored locally and a bearer token is generated everytime the tool is being used from the saved credentials.

 ![pycoral_auth](https://user-images.githubusercontent.com/6677629/118433326-5d397000-b6a0-11eb-9078-905064bcd244.gif)